aschmeck/cybersecurity-homelab/docs/deprecated-homelab/README.md

-# 🛡️ Cybersecurity Homelab – Entry-Level Portfolio
+# Cybersecurity Homelab – Entry-Level Portfolio
+## This information is no longer accurate to the current state of my homelab.
+I migrated from Windows 11 to Debian 13 and decided that I would start over from scratch.
+I have kept this as a record of what I did as some of it may be useful to me in the future as I configure my new homelab.

 Welcome to my cybersecurity homelab repository.
 This project demonstrates my hands-on experience building and managing a simulated enterprise environment for blue team monitoring and red team simulation.
 It serves as a portfolio to showcase my technical capabilities as I pursue an entry-level role in cybersecurity.

 ---

-## 🎯 Objectives
+## Objectives

 - Build a fully virtualized, networked environment for cybersecurity testing
 - Implement and document real-world SIEM, detection, and response tools